-One New York City woman’s death caused by falling debris has shined a light on safety infractions of hundreds of other city buildings, according to The New York Times.
+According to The New York Times, one New York City woman’s death caused by falling building debris has shined a light on safety infractions in hundreds of other city buildings.

-Sixty-year-old architect Erica L. Tishman was killed after a piece of debris fell from a building she was walking past in December of 2019.
-The city’s Department of Buildings issued the owners of the 17-story office building a fine in April of that year because the terra cotta facade above the 15th floor was deteriorating and could potentially break off, putting pedestrians in danger.
+Sixty-year-old architect Erica L. Tishman was killed after a piece of debris fell from a building she was walking past in December 2019.
+The city’s Department of Buildings issued the owners of the 17-story office building a fine in April of that year because the terra cotta facade above the 15th floor was deteriorating.
+And could break off, putting pedestrians in danger.
 Himmel + Meringoff Properties, the building’s owner, paid the $1,250 fine but apparently did not repair the problem.

-After Tishman’s death, the Department of Buildings launched surprise inspections at the city’s buildings, finding 220 other structures in violation.
-The Department issued a number of Class 1 facade violations, which are “immediately hazardous” to pedestrians but are not necessarily major violations.
-Class 1 violations include loose masonry, bricks, or stones on the building’s exterior, or cracks in its facade that could injure passersby.
+After Tishman’s death, the Department of Buildings launched surprise inspections at the city’s buildings.
+They found 220 other structures in violation.
+The Department issued several Class 1 facade violations, which are “immediately hazardous” to pedestrians but are not necessarily major violations.
+Class 1 violations include loose masonry, bricks, and stones on the building’s exterior or cracks in its facade that could injure passersby.

-Falling debris, whether from a construction site or from shoddy masonry, can potentially pose serious health risks to workers or pedestrians.
-As was the case with Tishman, who died before first responders even arrived at the scene, head injuries are the most common and most severe results of falling debris.
+Falling debris from a construction site or shoddy masonry can pose serious health risks to workers or pedestrians.
+As with Tishman, who died before first responders even arrived.
+Head injuries are the most common and severe result of falling debris.
 The victim might experience a traumatic brain injury such as a concussion or contusion, paralysis, a spinal cord injury, or even blindness.
 They might also need treatment for cuts, bruises, broken bones, and neck injuries.

-When someone is injured on another person’s property, due to the property owner’s willful negligence or irresponsibility, the victim or victim’s family can file a premises liability lawsuit.
+When someone is injured on another person’s property due to the owner’s willful negligence or irresponsibility, the victim or the victim’s family can file a premises liability lawsuit.
 In this type of suit, the plaintiff must show that:

-When a pedestrian is injured by a falling object, they are eligible to file a premises liability lawsuit to win compensation for medical bills, lost wages, and pain and suffering.
+When a falling object injures a pedestrian, they can file a premises liability lawsuit to win compensation for medical bills, lost wages, and pain and suffering.
 If the pedestrian died because of their injury, their family may choose to file a wrongful death lawsuit.

-If you were injured by a piece of falling debris, you might be eligible to file a premises liability lawsuit against the property owner.
+If a piece of falling debris injures you, you might be eligible to file a premises liability lawsuit against the property owner.
 The attorneys at Hach & Rose, LLP have years of experience representing injured pedestrians and want to help you recover the compensation you deserve.
 Call Hach & Rose, LLP or contact us online to receive a free consultation.